michaelis2/Emotify/README.md

 STEP 1) Run the flask server

+- Open terminal in the Emotify directory and type in the following:

  ### ` python3 fyp1.py --host=0.0.0.0 --port=5000 ` (for Macbook)

 Step 2) Run the app in Android Studio